rnelson0/puppetconf/2016/outline.md

 * Upgrade the Agents
 * Repeat with each stairstep until you are on the latest and greatest!

+Puppet recently created some [Upgrade docs](https://docs.puppet.com/upgrade/) that go into great detail of the Upgrade process.
+Take time to review their guide, it's very complete and keeps being updated to match the latest version available.

 Alternatively, if we practice immutable infrastructure, or want to practice it in a limited fashion, some steps can be skipped or simplified by **replacing** nodes running Puppet 3 with equivalent nodes running Puppet 4.
 We'll note those spots as we go.

 ### Release notes ###